test-results-reporter/test-results-reporter.github.io/docs/examples/ci.md

 #### report.json

-Notice, how we are using the environment varaible `BUILD_URL` in the report.json file.
+Notice, how we are using the environment variable `BUILD_URL` in the report.json file.

 ```json
 {